algebras-ai/algebras-cli/README.md

 - Use `--only-missing` to skip unnecessary translations
 - Translation cache is automatically used to avoid duplicate API calls
 - Check cache location: `~/.algebras.cache` (cache persists between runs)

+**Rate limit errors (429)**
+- The CLI automatically handles rate limit errors with retry logic and exponential backoff
+- Built-in rate limiting (30 requests per minute) prevents most rate limit issues
+- If you see rate limit warnings, the CLI will automatically retry with increasing wait times
+- No manual intervention needed - the CLI coordinates retries across parallel batches

+**Empty string handling**
+- Empty or whitespace-only strings are automatically filtered out before API calls
+- Empty strings are properly counted as translated if the source is also empty
+- This improves accuracy and avoids unnecessary API calls

 ### Getting Help